 Buses & Other Local Transport: Cheap but Less Visitor-Friendly

 Bangkok has an extensive public bus network that reaches almost every part of the city.
-Buses are very affordable and widely used by locals, but they are usually not the easiest option for visitors.
+Buses are very affordable and widely used by locals, but they are not always the easiest option for visitors.

 When Buses Can Make Sense

-• You’re travelling on a very tight budget
+- You’re travelling on a very tight budget

-• You’re staying in Bangkok longer and have time to learn routes
+- You’re staying in Bangkok longer and have time to learn routes

-• Your destination is not easily reached by BTS or MRT
+- Your destination is not easily reached by BTS or MRT

 When to Avoid Buses

-• Short visits with limited time
+- Short visits with limited time

-• Peak traffic hours
+- Peak traffic hours

-• If you’re unfamiliar with the city layout
+- If you’re unfamiliar with the city layout

 Other Local Transport